 what.
 At High Speed Ring and Nurburgring....sometimes even Daytona, it might help to put these slower cars on or near Pole,

 because sometimes one of the better Supercars will get an early lead and there will be no catchin' it.

 our opponents into three groups.

 Group 1 are the top-notch, the ones who are the fastest of the

 fast.
 These are usually the more exotic types of sports cars, and generally will do well at any track, regardless of whether

-on Pole position at HSR and Nurburging, and can also sometimes make it to the front at Daytona, even if they start at the
+they start on Pole position at HSR and Nurburging, and can also sometimes make it to the front at Daytona, even if they start

 --If you're doing race after race losing

 to G1-packed grids, it might be a good idea to find a grid which is less competitive.
 Or add even more power than I'm